El Camino Real de los Tejas National Historic Trail: History

-Alonso de León, Spanish governor of Coahuila, established the corridor for what became El Camino Real de los Tejas in multiple expeditions to East Texas between 1686 and 1690 to find and destroy a French fort near Lavaca Bay, established by René-Robert Cavelier, Sieur de La Salle on what de León considered to be Spanish lands.
+Alonso de León, Spanish governor of Coahuila, established the corridor for what became El Camino Real de Tierra Afuera in multiple expeditions to East Texas between 1686 and 1690 to find and destroy a French fort near Lavaca Bay, established by René-Robert Cavelier, Sieur de La Salle on what de León considered to be Spanish lands.
 The route was refined in 1691-1692 by Domingo Terán de los Ríos, the first governor of Spanish Texas, in an effort to make better connections to the Spanish missions in East Texas.
 San Antonio de Bexar, founded in 1718, was the first of many communities built as way stations on the trail.

 After Mexico achieved independence from Spain in 1821, immigrants from the American colonies invited to Texas used the corridor to travel to their settlements.
 A section of the road called Camino Arriba by the Spanish became known as the Old San Antonio Road.
 The growth of towns such as Austin, Galveston, and Houston not on the original route, along with the building of railroads, changed the direction of travel and trade and the use of El Camino Real de los Tejas diminished.

 Route

-The historic trail ran from the capitol and central Viceroyalty of New Spain — present day Mexico City — winding through Saltillo, Monterrey, Laredo (on the modern Texas border), San Antonio, and Nacogdoches, before reaching the Louisiana border at the Sabine River.
+The historic trail ran from the capitol and central Viceroyalty of New Spain—present day Mexico City—winding through Saltillo, Monterrey, Laredo (on the modern Texas border), San Antonio, and Nacogdoches, before reaching the Louisiana border at the Sabine River.
 The river crossing was a ferry, in use since around 1795, as the Chabanan Ferry.
 James Taylor Gaines purchased the ferry in 1819, and it became known as the Gaines Ferry.
 Gaines sold the ferry in 1843 and at some point it began to be called Pendleton's Ferry.
 The ferry remained in service until being replaced by the Gaines-Pendleton Bridge in 1937.

 After crossing the river, the trail went through the Neutral Strip and Many, Louisiana, before ending at Natchitoches in modern Louisiana.
 The trail has a 2,500-mile length.
 For centuries, the Native Americans had used the trail routes for trading between the Great Plains and Chihuahuan Desert regions and essentially created the road.
 El Camino Real de Los Tejas was first followed and marked by Spanish explorers and missionaries in the 1700s.
 It was one of several named El Camino Real, or "Royal Road", that connected the Spanish possessions in North America with Mexico City.